MoetezBenAbdallah/MoetezBenAbdallah.github.io/README.md

 - **Use Nmap Effectively:** Start by scanning the network for open ports and services.
 Use faster scanning options like `-T4` and leverage NSE scripts for service enumeration.
 - **Manage Your Time:** Immediately submit flags when discovered to avoid potential session resets.
 This is crucial during the exam.
 - **Privilege Escalation Techniques:** Be ready to exploit misconfigurations, weak passwords, and known vulnerabilities (especially in Drupal and WordPress).
-- **Documentation & Note-taking:** Use CherryTree to keep organized notes, commands, and results throughout the exam.
+- **Documentation & Note-taking:** Use notion.so to keep organized notes, commands, and results throughout the exam.

 ---